bluestar-solutions/openerp-autobuild/docs/MANUAL.md

     instead of /etc and /home/user (for development purpose).
 Don't specify <path> to use './devconf' with supplied files.
+* `-l`, `--local`:
+    Bypass remote updates checks and try to launch with last parameters.
 * `-c`, `--test-commit`:
     Commit test results in DB.
 * `-n`, `--new-install`: